 This breed is friendly and likes to be petted.
 It is gentle and affectionate, and gets along well with humans as well as other animals in the house.
 It is one of the few breeds that can climb down a tree head first due to its large paws and excellent sense of balance.

 It needs little coat care as compared to the other long-haired breeds.
 However, mats and twigs that get caught in the fur need to be removed immediately to prevent any undue discomfort to the cat.
-This cat is easily trained, something that is always a plus when considering a new pet.
-It is quiet indoors and does not need as much attention as other breeds would demand.

 There are little health concerns for this cat, although hip dysplasia has been reported, which is probably a result of its big size.
 Kidney and heart disease have also been reported in this breed.
 One drawback of this breed's size is the fact that it has been mistaken for the Lynx and shot many times.